Boss UltraPoxy 1ltr pack

 Uses:

-UltraPoxy has been specifically designed for use with timber weatherboards and other exterior timber substrates.
+UltraPoxy has been specifically designed for use with timber claddings and substrates.
 Can be also used with a variety of other substrates including fibre cement, plastics, fibreglass, and metals.

 • Fibreglass & GRP: Degrease and cross hatch sand with 60-100 grit paper.
 Polyester must be fully cured.
 Take special care to remove any surface wax.
 Remove sanding dust.